Transportflow/Transportflow-Swift/README.md

 # 📱⌚️ Transportflow-Swift
 Swift Apps for Transportflow<br>
-Currently only working on the WatchOS App
+Currently only working on WatchOS